dell/csm-docs/content/docs/cert-csi/_index.md

 description: Tool to validate Dell CSI Drivers
 ---

+As we begin to see more flavors of operating systems and orchestrator platforms, qualifying Dell CSI drivers against different storage arrays is a challenging task.
+Validating five different storage arrays with different permutations of orchestrators, operating systems, and their versions is not feasible.

-Cert-CSI is a tool to validate Dell CSI Drivers.
-It contains various test suites to validate the drivers.
+Dell's Cert-CSI is a tool to validate Dell CSI Drivers.
+It contains various test suites to validate the drivers and addresses the complexity involved with certifiying Dell CSI drivers in different customer environments.

+Any orchestrator platform, operating system or version that is not mentioned in the support matrix but self-certified by the customer using cert-csi is supported for customer use.

+## Submit Test Results

+Please submit your test results for our review here (https://github.com/dell/csm/issues/) by clicking on 'New Issue'.
+If the results are a success, the orchestrator platform and version will be published under Community Qualified Configurations.

 ## Installation